A Victorian hotel built in 1865 situated on Richmond Hill overlooking the River Thames with an award winning restaurant.

 Food and Drinks

-This award winning restaurant offers a relaxing dining experience at breakfast, lunchtime and in the evening, seven days of the week.
-Guests can enjoy fine wines from the Cellars while unwinding in the bar or on the terrace, overlooking the River Thames.
-There are also several private rooms for dinner parties and receptions including The Cellars.
+Guests can enjoy fine wines from the Cellars whilst unwinding in the bar or on the terrace.
+There are also several private rooms for dinner parties and receptions including The Terrace Suite, The River Room and The Cellars.

 Grounds and gardens

 Just a stone throw away, Richmond Park is home to some of the most outstanding views of Surrey, spanning 2,500 acres of countryside.
 A haven for wildlife, the deer are free to roam around; a vast contrast to those in the day of Henry VIII and Elizabeth I, who hunted these animals to pass the time of day.
 Hidden deep in the park is the Isabella Plantation; an oasis of lush green woodland, famous for its rhododendrons, azaleas and camellias.

 High speed free wireless internet access is available to all guests and visitors throughout the hotel.
 Guest rooms have interactive LCD televisions with ports or lap top connection, messaging service, movie & satellite channels.
 Private dining & reception rooms.
 Meeting & training facilities.
 Wheelchair accessible rooms and public areas.
 Multi lingual personnel.
 Room Service 24 hours.
 Complimentary car park.

 Address: The Petersham Hotel, Nightingale Lane, Richmond Upon Thames, Surrey, TW10 6UZ, United Kingdom

 Directions: From London: Follow A4 Cromwell Rd towards Richmond A316.
 Continue through Richmond Town Centre A307 turn right after Bridge.
 Road forks take lower road.
 Hotel 1/4 mile on left on Nightingale Lane.